slatedocs/slate/source/index.html.md

 If you perform an HTTP operation on any other resource other than the root `/redfish/v1/` resource, you will receive an `HTTP 401 (Forbidden)` error indicating that you don’t have the authentication needed to access the resource.

-> The following shows the error displayed on GET /rest/v1/Systems when no authentication is attempted:
+> The following shows the error displayed on `GET /redfish/v1/systems/` when no authentication is attempted:

 ```
 401 Forbidden